LukeNethercott/Data-Structures-Final-Project/1-stacks.md

 ## Description
 A stack is a FILO data structure.
 FILO stands for 'first in last out.'
 I think of it like a stack of pancakes.
 The first pancake you put on the serving plate is the last pancake to be taken off.
 The last pancake you put on the serving plate is the first pancake to be taken off.

 Stacks are used any time you need FILO organized data.
-Storing actions taken in a word processor, pages visited in a browser, or most recently used programs in memory are all implementation examples of stacks.
+Storing actions taken in a word processor, pages visited in an internet browser, or most recently used programs in memory are all implementation examples of stacks.

 ### The `append()` Function - O(1) Time